DhirajBhakta/reflections/linux.md

 - what is ncurses?
 - what actually happens when i ctrl+c or ctrl+z? ctrl+d?
 - What does modprobe do? what are kernel modules? waht are kernel drivers? dmesg ? lspci -k ?
+- what are systemcalls?

+- `ldd` command -- list the libraries required by a binary ( understand bin vs lib) see [this](https://www.unixmen.com/chroot-jail/)